ajitkumargiri/Parquet-Application/readme.md

 Moreover, the migration to Azure lays the foundation for future innovations.
 The scalability and flexibility inherent to Azure's architecture position our application for growth, enabling it to seamlessly adapt to evolving data demands and expanding user requirements.
 This scalability, coupled with the refined data model, opens doors to more sophisticated data analytics, real-time insights, and enhanced decision-making capabilities.

 In conclusion, the workings of our new application represent a paradigm shift from the old Kafka-centric approach.
-By orchestrating the journey of data from the legacy Kafka system to a transformed party model within Azure's dynamic ecosystem, we unlock a realm of possibilities.
+By orchestrating the journey of data from the legacy Kafka system to a transformed newp model within Azure's dynamic ecosystem, we unlock a realm of possibilities.
 These encompass refined data quality, streamlined downstream consumption, and the potential for groundbreaking advancements in data utilization and analysis.